TheJelmega/prog-lang/design/README.md

 <bitfield-field> := <name> ':' <type> [ '|' <expr> ]
 ```

-A bitfield is a type similar to a record struct, but which is allowed to contain values that can be represented with non-byte aligned type.
+A bitfield is a type similar to a record struct, but which is allowed to contain values that can be represented with non-byte aligned and sized types.

-A field in a bitfield may is defined as a signle named field would be in struct, and optionally followed by an additonal `|` and an expression giving the number of bits the value should take in.
+A field in a bitfield is defined as how a single named field would be in struct, and optionally followed by an additonal `|` and an expression giving the number of bits the value should take in.

 If the number of bits is given explicitly, the expressions must represent a value that can be evaluated at compile time.